xbmc/kodi-tv/src/content/article/kodi-nexus-beta-1/index.md

 * Fix bookmark resume for .strm files ([link](https://github.com/xbmc/xbmc/pull/21830)).
 * Fix `jsonrpc Player.GetProperties` response when playback from a widget is done ([link](https://github.com/xbmc/xbmc/pull/21829)).
 * Fix race condition in `CJobmanager` causing crashes ([link](https://github.com/xbmc/xbmc/pull/21841)) - *Sidenote: **@neo1973** is our newest team member, welcome to the team!*
 * Application refactors.
-A large effort by **@notspiff** refactoring some very old code into more manageable chunks .
+A large effort by **@notspiff** refactoring some very old code into more manageable chunks.
 * Assorted improvements found by static analysis tools.
-Thanks **@Rechi** .
+Thanks **@Rechi**.
 * Write correct duration to tracks in M3U playlists ([link](https://github.com/xbmc/xbmc/pull/21940)).
 * Improvements to the header inclusions for a lot of areas of Kodi.
 This is a step to improve build times in general that mostly aims to reduce the number of components rebuilt when changes were made in a few extremely common objects.
-Thanks **@notspiff**, **@ksooo** .
+Thanks **@notspiff**, **@ksooo**.
 * **@rubpa** has diagnosed and fixed a race condition in picture thumbnail loading ([link](https://github.com/xbmc/xbmc/pull/22082)).

 **Input**